All the Light in the Sky: Production

-Director Joe Swanberg served as the film's cinematographer and editor.
+Director Joe Swanberg also served as the film's cinematographer and editor.

 Release

 The film had its world premiere on November 3, 2012, at the AFI Film Festival.
 In November 2013, it was announced, Factory25 had acquired distribution rights to the film.
 It was released on video on demand on December 3, 2013, prior to a limited release on December 20, 2013.

 Reception

 All the Light in the Sky has been positively received by critics.
 The film holds a 78% approval rating on Rotten Tomatoes.
 Andrew Barker, writing for Variety, wrote that the film delivered "clever pacing, solid technique and a deeply soulful lead performance from co-scripter Jane Adams".
 It has a 62/100 on Metacritic.